 We firmly believe local organic agriculture can bring wellness to our lives, our communities and our environment.
 We believe in knowing where our food is grown, who grew it and what growing practices were used.
 Being connected to our food whether grown here or on another local farm is a daily ritual for our family.
 Eating from dedicated farmers brings us joy, good health and above all, good flavors!

 We firmly believe in supporting the agriculture you want to see dominating the landscape.
-Our dream is a community full of diverse producers offering real food to hungry consumers that welcome and support local farms.
+Our dream is an agricultural community of producers offering real food to hungry consumers that welcome and support local farms.
 This can only happen if there is strong support and connection between local growers and the community.
 We hope our efforts at Broad Branch Farm help foster the dream of a diverse local community of local food artisans.

 Back in 1995, Anita set up a card table full of herbs at the Naperville Farmers Market.
 The herbs expanded into salad greens and more vegetables.
 Eventually, Brian joined the effort by producing the first batch of pastured meat chickens and the rest is history.
 Broad Branch Farm became a popular stop at the market for organic vegetables, eggs and meat.

 Anita heads up the vegetable enterprise at BBF and contributes to the livestock when Brian needs help.
 She is committed to producing and eating local organic food.
 She is an advocate for pesticide drift awareness and is also a co-founder of the Spray Drift Education Network.

 Brian grew up in the Chicago suburb of Glen Ellyn, IL and was a city kid most of his life.
 The change to farming and rural life could have been a rough one but instead, Brian found a passion for producing local organic food.